Scaling depth capacity via zero/one-layer model expansion: How to expand depth?

 Importantly, muP allows zero-shot hyperparameter transfer across model sizes, so that the optimal hyperparameters (e.g. learning rate) are the same for small and large models.
 In \Cref{fig:mup table}, we illustrate this on the Muon-NSGD optimizer with muP-scaling learning rate.
 We highlight that hyperparameter transfer is particularly desirable in progressive training, where model sizes change significantly before and after the model expansion.

-In fact, without the residual connection, only \textit{copying} and \textit{random} satisfy muP condition, but not \textit{zero} or \textit{copying\_zero}, since any zero sub-layer will have $\|\W_l\|_*=0\not\sim \sqrt{n_{l+1}/n_l}$.
-Consequently, there is a conflict between muP condition and function-preserving (FPI) outside the residual path.
-Here function-preserving means the large model has exactly the same loss as the small model \cite{chen2015net2net,shen2022staged,wanglemon}, hence no loss spikes.
+In fact, \textit{copying} and \textit{random} satisfy muP condition, but \textit{zero} and \textit{copying\_zero} with a zero sub-layer will block the feature learning.
+Consequently, there is a conflict between feature learning and function-preserving.
+Here function-preserving means the large model has exactly the same loss as the small model \citep{chen2015net2net,shen2022staged,wanglemon}, hence no loss spikes.